ggez/ggez/docs/BuildingForEveryPlatform.md

 # Mac

-Install SDL2 with the [brew](https://brew.sh/) package manager like so:
+Install SDL2 with the [brew](https://brew.sh/) package manager like
+so:

+TODO: Double-check this with 0.5

 ```sh
 brew install sdl2